MasterCard profit beats expectations as customers spend more

 Both MasterCard and Visa get about 60 percent of their payment volumes from outside the United States.

-MasterCard's worldwide purchase volume increased 12.1 percent to $858 billion (571.01 billion pounds) in local currency terms during the fourth quarter ended Dec.
+MasterCard's worldwide purchase volume increased 12.1 percent to $858 billion in local currency terms during the fourth quarter ended Dec.
 31, while its cross-border volumes rose 19 percent.

-MasterCard said in December overall U.S. retail sales rose 5.5 percent from the day after Thanksgiving through Christmas Eve as demand for women's apparel, jewellery and casual dining offset sluggish sales of electronics.
+MasterCard said in December overall U.S. retail sales rose 5.5 percent from the day after Thanksgiving through Christmas Eve as demand for women's apparel, jewelry and casual dining offset sluggish sales of electronics.

 Chief Executive Ajay Banga said on the call it might take about three to four months for U.S. consumers to increase their discretionary spending as they save more due to lower gas prices.